jakobnissen/jakobnissen.github.io/posts/badjulia.md

 end
 ```

-So you can create type heiarchies, implement generic fallback methods, and overwrite them whenever you want.
+So you can create type hierarchies, implement generic fallback methods, and overwrite them whenever you want.
 Neat!
 What's not to like?
 Well...

 ### You can't extend existing types with data
 Say you implement some useful `MyType`.
 Another package thinks it's really neat and wants to extend the type.
 Too bad, that's just not possible - `MyType` is final and can't be extended.
 If the original author didn't add an abstract supertype for `MyType` you're out of luck.
 And in all probability, the author didn't.
 After all, good coders usually follow the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle: Don't pre-emptively implement what you don't need.